Wednesday, May 19, 2010

 Weyler had nothing on Hitler who probably learned from this butcher.
 Under Weyler's policy, the rural population had eight days to move into designated camps located in fortified towns; any person who failed to obey was shot.

-eas was typically abandoned, decaying, roofless, and virtually uninhabitable.
+The housing in these areas was typically abandoned, decaying, roofless, and virtually uninhabitable.
 Food was scarce and famine and disease quickly swept through the camps.
 By 1898, one third of Cuba's population had been forcibly sent into the concentration camps.

 As a result of this inhumane policy, many women joined the men in the battlefield.

-Julian Hawthorne -- son of Nathaniel Hawthorne, author of The Scarlet Letter described the Spaniards as "pitiless."
+Correspondent Julian Hawthorne -- son of Nathaniel Hawthorne, author of The Scarlet Letter described the Spaniards as "pitiless."

 Cubagenweb.org has a searchable database where the names of these patriots can be found as well as all kinds of interesting information related to Cuban History and Genealogy.